jameszhangpr/kotlin-web-site/docs/topics/numbers.md

 val oneByte: Byte = 1
 ```

+In addition to integer types, Kotlin also provides unsigned integer types.
+For more information, see [Unsigned integer types](unsigned-integer-types.md).

 ## Floating-point types

 For real numbers, Kotlin provides floating-point types `Float` and `Double` that adhere to the [IEEE 754 standard](https://en.wikipedia.org/wiki/IEEE_754).